odhran-kainos/blog/post/25 - uTest: the Essential Test Framework for Scala.md

-[uTest](https://github.com/lihaoyi/utest) is a testing framework for the Scala programming language.
-Unlike other frameworks, uTest aims to be both simple and convenient to use, to allow you to focus on what's most important: your tests and your code.
+[uTest](https://github.com/lihaoyi/utest) is a testing framework for the Scala programming language. uTest aims to be both simple and convenient to use, to allow you to focus on what's most important: your tests and your code.
 This post will explore what makes uTest interesting, and why you should consider using it to build the test suite in your next Scala project.

 [ScalaTest]: https://www.scalatest.org
 [Specs2]: https://etorreborre.github.io/specs2/